edsu/inkdroid.org/_posts/2023-09-14-memento-bisect.md

 In designing a solution Frew extended other technical work  done to address full text search in web archives ([SolrWayback](https://github.com/netarchivesuite/solrwayback)).
 Having an text index of some kind seems like it would be essential for interactively analyzing and viewing a large number of documents and changes efficiently.

-I was imagining something a lighter weight that would use the Memento support ([RFC 7089](https://www.rfc-editor.org/rfc/rfc7089)) in a web archive to get a list of the snapshots for a given web resource over time, aka its "Time Map".
+I was imagining something lighter weight that would use the Memento support ([RFC 7089](https://www.rfc-editor.org/rfc/rfc7089)) in a web archive to dynamically get a list of the snapshots for a given web resource over time, aka its "Time Map".
 With that list in hand, sort by date, and perform a binary search looking for the text that was missing.
+It's worth pointing out that this approach is slower, since the data needs to be pulled on demand, instead of assembling a database to be queried.

 This is similar in principle to using [git bisect](https://www.git-tower.com/learn/git/faq/git-bisect/) to find when a bug was introduced.
 But instead of running a test to test if the bug exists, the page can be evaluated by a person, or in the case of simple text search, the page can be rendered and searched.